-- Our article on democracy and health has just been published in The Lancet.
+- Our article on democracy and health was published in The Lancet in 2019.

 - Explainer – Washington Post.